How Do You Treat Periodontal Disease?

 - Bone grafting is done when periodontitis has deteriorated the bone around the tooth root.
 The graft helps prevent the loss of your teeth and can lead to regrowth of your bone.

-You can keep your gums and teeth healthy with good oral hygiene which includes brushing your teeth twice daily and flossing regularly to remove the plaque.
+Good oral hygiene is always the best line of defense.
+It includes brushing your teeth twice daily and flossing regularly to remove the plaque.
 You can also use a water flosser.
 It is important to keep your Sky Dental appointments for check ups every six months.
-Lastly, if you smoke, quit.
+Furthermore, if you smoke, quit.

-There is a great deal of research done about the connection between gum disease and other diseases.
+There is a great deal of research done about the connection between gum problems and other diseases.
 Some research has noted that advanced gum disease is associated with conditions like stroke and diabetes.
+These cases are just more examples where seeing your dentist regularly can catch a problem early and spare you more extensive treatments.

 At Sky Dental, we want all of our patients to be healthy and ready for years of smiles!
-Brush your teeth twice a day, floss daily, eat a well balanced diet, and schedule your regular appointments with us.
+Brush your teeth twice a day, floss daily, eat a well balanced diet.
+See your dentist every six months for better oral health that day and all the days after that!
+Schedule an appointment now.